sandhya-mondam/Customer_Segmentation/README.md

 2.pandas
 3.scikit-learn
 4.matplotlib

+## Installation
+1. Clone the repository: `git clone <repository_url>`
+2. Navigate to the project directory: `cd Customer_Segmentation`
+3. upload Your own csv file in place of Customers.csv

 ## Contributing
 Contributions are welcome!
 Please fork the repository and submit a pull request with your changes.